oasisprotocol/old-docs/quickstart.md

 3. Install app dependencies using `npm install` (or `yarn install` if that's more your style)
 4. In a separate terminal, run the local chain using `oasis-chain`

-You can now test on the local chain using `oasis test --profile local`.
+You can now test on the local chain using `oasis test`.
 Note that the `app` tests will run when in a subdirectory of `app`.
 You will see the following output,

 ```
  PASS  test/service.spec.ts (5.965s)